-- 2) Inclusive:open discussion - 3) Widely advertised and available: met with parties internally - 4) Ongoing: yes - h.
+- 2) Inclusive: The survey was made available in a variety of ways to ensure all interested parties could participate. - 3) Widely advertised and available: Facebook, email, website. - 4) Ongoing: Continued input sought from staff, families, community. - h.
 Community-based organizations, including partnerships to promote access to before and after-school programming (please choose one):